Residence Hall Contract FAQs

 A complete list of recommended items to bring — as well as items that are not allowed in campus housing facilities — can be found in the Resource Guide for Families.

-We offer many services in our residence halls, including cable television, campus telephone, and wired and wireless Internet.
+We offer many services in our residence halls, including wired and wireless internet.
 Learn more about our services and other resources.